invariants-studies/gson0/README.md

 There are a few open source projects that can convert Java objects to JSON.
 However, most of them require that you place Java annotations in your classes; something that you can not do if you do not have access to the source code.
 Also, most of these open source projects do not fully support the use of Java Generics.
 Gson considers both of these as very important design goals.

 # Gson Example
+This example shows serialization and deserialization of a Gson object:
 ```
 class BagOfPrimitives {
   private int value1 = 1;